johnsogg/cs2270/homeworks/hw-11-game-1/README.md

 	  wc -w introspection.txt

-Sections for the introspection.txt file (2 slides):
+Sections for the introspection.txt file:

 1. Initial ideas: enumerate the list of crazy and not-so-crazy ideas that you initially had for your game.